emojicode/emojicode.github.io/src/reference/extensions.md

 *class* must be an existing class.

 It is possible to declare that a class agrees to a protocol in the class definition and to implement the required methods in an extension.

-You can extend classes from packages.
+You can also extend classes from other packages.
 Example:

 ```
 🐇 📺 🍇